Asian woman hiker climbing up on the peak of mountain

 They might say, "Would you mind doing..." or “I was wondering if you could…” This is because it's considered impolite to be too direct or demanding, especially when you're talking to someone you don't know very well.

-So keep this in mind when communicating in more formal situations (e.g. when you’re opening an account at the local bank or buying a ticket at the train station).
+So keep this in mind when communicating in more formal situations (for example: when you’re opening an account at the local bank or buying a ticket at the train station).

 Knowing these key communication tips can help you have enjoyable conversations.
 It’ll make it easier for you to communicate with others so you can start new friendly relationships.